secretstartups/handbook/culture/inclusion/tmrg-gitlab-women/mentorship-program/index.html.md

 **Mentor/Mentee Workbook**

-[Async resources](/handbook/people-group/learning-and-development/mentor/#mentoring-resources) will be provided as a training guide for all mentor/mentee pairs.
-This workbook will include suggested articles to read and discuss, strategies for goal setting, sample meeting agendas, and additional training material.
-While it's not required that these workbooks guide the relationship, they will be a useful resource when mentors or mentees feel stuck or need a starting place for discussion.
+[Async resources](/handbook/people-group/learning-and-development/mentor/#mentoring-resources) have been created to serve as a training guide for all mentor/mentee pairs.
+These resources include suggested articles to read and discuss, strategies for goal setting, sample meeting agendas, and additional training material.
+While it's not required that these resources guide the relationship, they are useful if mentors or mentees feel stuck or need a starting place for discussion.

 **Mentor/Mentee Training**